BenthicSubstrateMapping/prism/README.md

 ### Contributing & Credits
-Software Developer: Dr. Daniel Buscombe, Northern Arizona University, Flagstaff, AZ 86011, daniel.buscombe@nau.edu
+Software Developer: Dr. Daniel Buscombe, Northern Arizona University, Flagstaff, AZ 86011, Now at Marda Science, LLC.

 Example backscatter data (.tiff files) originate from data collected by R2Sonic and distributed for use as part of the R2Sonic 2017 Multispectral Backscatter competition.